How to File Chapter 7 Bankruptcy for Free in Georgia: A Step-by-Step Guide

 Required Financial Statements

-- Income statements: Gather pay stubs from the last 6 months
+- Income statements (pay stubs from the last 6 months)

-- Debt schedule: Compile a list of all creditors and amounts owed
+- A list of creditors and owed amounts

 Property Exemptions in Georgia